Day of The Dead

 If you're not yet a member of the Arizona-Sonora Desert Museum, this is a great time to click here: www.desertmuseum.org and make that happen!

-Participants: Please refer to the information mailed to you for times and details, including the exact central Tucson departure location.
-Tucson departure: 6:45 a.m. to about 6 p.m.
-Details will be mailed to participants.
+Participants: Please refer to the Participant Information mailed to you for times and details, including the exact central Tucson departure location.
+Details about this all day learning vacation will be mailed to participants.

 QUESTIONS & RESERVATIONS?